kalika9-debug/quick-commerce-location-intelligence/README.md

 `Site Score` • `Demand Strength` • `Market Opportunity` • `Nearby Stores` • `Competitors` • `Whitespace` • `Strategy` • `Reliability`

-The engine allows a user to evaluate a specific Indian location rather than relying only on market-level rankings.
+The engine allows users to evaluate a specific Indian location rather than relying only on market-level rankings.

 ---